elastic/detection-rules/hunting/linux/docs/privilege_escalation_via_suid_binaries.md

 - Identifies SUID binaries using OSQuery to detect potentially exploitable files with SUID or SGID bits set.
 - Lists all SUID binaries and provides detailed information about these files, including their paths, owners, and permissions.
 - Focuses on regular files owned by root with SUID or SGID bits set to identify potential privilege escalation vectors.
+- OSQuery has limited support for wildcard queries, therefore the query includes multiple LIKE conditions for directories.
+These can be increased and decreased, based on the environment
 ## MITRE ATT&CK Techniques

 - [T1548.001](https://attack.mitre.org/techniques/T1548/001)